nisitkaswan/neutrality-assignment/readme.md

 # Random Users List

-This project consists of a full-stack application with a PostgreSQL database, a Python backend, and a frontend (likely React or Vue.js).
+This project consists of a full-stack application with a PostgreSQL database, a Python backend, and a frontend using react (vite+ts)

 ## Prerequisites